kiitdev/kiit-site/docs/foundations/kiit-result.md

 <PageTitle title="kiit-result" logo="/img/modules/kiit-result-logo.png" />

-<p className="kiit-tagline">A Kotlin Result&lt;T, E&gt; type where Success holds a value and Failure holds an error, each also carrying a status from kiit-codes' taxonomy.</p>
+<p className="kiit-tagline">A Kotlin Result&lt;T, E&gt; type with a kiit-codes status on every branch, not just failure.</p>

-Optionally attach an Action to trace which operation produced a result across nested or chained calls.
+Success holds a value, Failure holds an error, and either can carry an Action recording which operation produced it, useful for tracing across nested or chained calls.

 {/* TODO: Header Diagram — export assets/kiit-result.drawio (kiit-result repo) to
      kiit-site/static/img/kiit-result/kiit-result-overview.png once finalized. */}